 The Summer Research Program at USA provides research experiences for medical students prior to the freshman year of medical school and during the summer between the freshman and sophomore years.
 This summer fifty-seven medical students, including eleven incoming first-year medical students, participated in the program, which provided stipends to participants and culminated with a Medical Student Research Day.

 The program also serves as a foundation for medical students who are interested in gaining additional research experience during the subsequent years of medical school.
 These students are eligible to participate in the M.D. with Research Honors Program.
 Participants in the program have cited numerous benefits gained through their involvement.

 The M.D. with Research Honors Program is open to all students in good academic standing who wish to arrange and devote additional time before graduation to their specific research project.
 With guidance from their mentor, students submit a research proposal and ultimately prepare a publication-ready manuscript on their completed project.
-Students who satisfactorily complete the requirements will be designated as graduates with "Honors in Research (in a particular subject area)" on their diploma.
+Students who satisfactorily complete the requirements will be designated as graduates with "Research Honors" on their diploma.